Confessionalization/Figure-1/README.md

 # The Confessionalization of the Medieval Middle East: Figure 1
-## Occurences of "confession" in orientalist journals, 1840–2019
+## Occurences of "Confession" in Orientalist Journals, 1840–2019

 This file offers three tables, each dedicated to one of the orientalist journals covered in Figure 1: